ACicmansky/VCB/memory-bank/activeContext.md

    - Export as PNG/JPG

 ### Technical Gaps
-- No state management for tool selection
-- No history tracking for undo/redo
+- No undo/redo for erasing operations
 - No storage implementation
-- Boundary checking may need coordinate transformation fixes
+- No brush size controls (fixed at 15px)

 ## Next Steps
-1. Test and refine boundary checking with user feedback
+1. Test performance with large images
-2. Verify coordinate transformation between canvas and mask
-3. Implement fill bucket tool UI
+2. Consider optimization for smoother drawing
+3. Add undo/redo functionality if needed
-4. Add brush size controls
+4. Add brush size controls for reveal effect
-5. Implement undo/redo system
-6. Build save/load functionality
+5. Build save/load functionality

 ## Active Decisions
 - **Canvas vs SVG**: Using Canvas for drawing, SVG for AI generation (converted to canvas)
 - **State Management**: Currently using React useState; may need Context or reducer for complexity
 - **Storage Strategy**: Likely localStorage for MVP, can upgrade to cloud later
 - **AI Provider**: Google Gemini via @google/genai (gemini-2.5-flash model)
+- **Reveal Effect**: Scratch-off style with layered rendering (image → white fill → outline)
+- **Reset Pattern**: React ref pattern with `useImperativeHandle` for imperative reset
 - **Boundary Detection**: Using silhouette mask with ImageData for pixel-level checking
-- **Outline Extraction**: Edge detection algorithm extracts only outer boundary pixels
+- **Outline Extraction**: Foreground/background detection extracts only outer boundary pixels

 ## Known Issues
-- Boundary checking may not work correctly - user reported coloring still extends outside silhouette
-- Coordinate transformation between canvas coordinates and mask coordinates may need adjustment
-- No way to change tools (only brush exists)
+- Redrawing all layers on each draw may impact performance on slower devices
-- No undo functionality
+- No undo/redo for erasing operations
+- Fixed brush size (15px) - no user control
 - Canvas clears on window resize (but redraws correctly)
 - No save/load capability